dianixn/Signal_detection_OFDMPowerofDNN/README.md

 update on 2021.04.10

 Hi, someone has a question on Loss of DNN_Classification_Trained.mat.
 The solution is that, you need to run DNN_Regression_Image_SER_Test.m to ontain an DNN_trained which is a trained NN, and save that as XXX.mat with commend save('XXX.mat', 'DNN_trained').
 In the Demonstraion file, there's a load commend, then change it to load('XXX.mat').
-It allows you to make changes to training options so you can try some changes in changes to see if you can improve the performance.
+It allows you to make changes to training options so you can try some changes to see if you can improve the performance.